Krillere/Expressions/README.md

 indexOf(list, obj) # Returns the first encountered index of 'obj' in 'list', or -1 of 'list' does not contain 'obj'

-list(obj) # Returns a list containing 'obj' reverse(list) # Reverses a list
+list(obj) # Returns a list containing 'obj' list(obj, ... objs) # Creates a list with all objects appended reverse(list) # Reverses a list

 append(list, ... lists) # Appends all the objects from 'lists' (Variadic) to 'list'